John Grey (Australian general)

-Lieutenant General John Cedric Grey AC (born 31 January 1939) was a senior officer in the Australian Army who served as Chief of the General Staff from 1992 to 1995.
-He was Chancellor of James Cook University from 1999 to 2016.
+Lieutenant General John Cedric Grey, AC (born 31 January 1939) is a retired senior officer of the Australian Army who served as Chief of the General Staff from 1992 to 1995.
+He later served as Chancellor of James Cook University from 1999 to 2016.

 Early life

-Grey was born in Sydney, New South Wales, on 31 January 1939 to Aubrey Cedric and Dacia Downing Grey.
-He was educated at St Andrew's Cathedral School and Sydney Grammar School, before entering the Royal Military College, Duntroon as an officer cadet in 1957.
+Grey was born in Sydney, New South Wales, on 31 January 1939, to Aubrey Cedric and Dacia Downing Grey.
+He was educated at St Andrew's Cathedral School and Sydney Grammar School, then entered the Royal Military College, Duntroon as an officer cadet in 1957.

 Military career

 Grey was posted to the 3rd Cavalry Regiment and, as a captain, was deployed to Vietnam for which he was belatedly awarded the Commendation for Distinguished Service.
 By 1984 he had been promoted to colonel and made Director of Co-ordination at the Department of Defence.

 He became Assistant Chief of Defence Force, Logistics and was made an Officer of the Order of Australia (AO) in 1991 for service in that role.

 He was appointed Chief of the General Staff in 1992 and made a Companion of the Order of Australia (AC) in 1995 for outstanding leadership, inspiration and dedication to the Australian Army during a period of profound restructuring.